Evaluating LLM-Based 0-to-1 Software Generation in End-to-End CLI Tool Scenarios: Experimental Result

 \textbf{Human Modularity vs. Agent Monolithic Preference.} The evident trend is the divergence in structural design between human developers and autonomous agents.
 The human Oracle exhibits a broad distribution, reflecting standard software engineering practices where code is modularized into distinct components.
 In contrast, all evaluated LLMs demonstrate a strong preference for monolithic structures, with their medians tightly clustered between 1 and 3 files.
 This indicates a shared behavioral strategy among LLMs: centralizing logic into a single or very few files.
 From an agentic perspective, this monolithic approach seems to be a practical adaptation to minimize cross-file dependency issues (e.g., \texttt{ImportError}) and to keep the entire system state easily accessible within the model's limited context window.

 \textbf{Workspace Management and Debugging Behaviors.} Beyond the median values, the maximum file counts (annotated with red stars) reveal diverse workspace management behaviors during the generation process.
-Models like GPT-5.4 and Claude-Sonnet-4.6 maintain strictly low file counts, indicating a behavior of editing and overwriting existing files in place when fixing bugs.
-Conversely, several other models (e.g., DeepSeek-V3.2, Qwen-3.5-plus, and MiniMax-M2.5) occasionally generate hundreds of files.
-Rather than implying lower functional capability, this extreme file sprawl reflects a different debugging pattern: when encountering execution errors, these agents tend to create numerous temporary scripts, duplicate modules, or isolated test files instead of cleaning up or modifying the original code.
-Furthermore, this behavior is influenced by the environment.
-For instance, GLM-5 and Kimi-k2.5 maintain compact workspaces under OpenHands (Figure \ref{fig:rq4} (a)) but exhibit great file sprawl under Mini-SWE-Agent (Figure \ref{fig:rq4} (b)), suggesting that the underlying framework's prompt structure and feedback mechanisms impact agents' file system management.
+Models like GPT-5.4 and Claude-Sonnet-4.6 maintain strictly low file counts across all tasks (maximums of 16 and 10, respectively).
+Conversely, several other models (e.g., DeepSeek-V3.2, Qwen-3.5-plus, and MiniMax-M2.5) occasionally exhibit extreme file sprawl, generating hundreds or even thousands of files (e.g., up to 1,629 files).
+Upon inspecting these repositories, we found that this extreme sprawl does not represent manually written source code, but rather the inclusion of massive local dependency directories (e.g., \texttt{node\_modules} or local virtual environments) directly within the workspace.
+This indicates that while some models carefully manage dependencies globally or outside the target directory, others resort to heavy local installations during their execution.
+Furthermore, this behavior is heavily influenced by the environment.
+For instance, GLM-5 and Kimi-k2.5 maintain compact workspaces under OpenHands but exhibit severe dependency sprawl under Mini-SWE-Agent, suggesting that the underlying framework's prompt structure and feedback mechanisms impact agents' file system management.
+Interestingly, we also observe that a notable proportion of cases generate exactly zero valid files\footnote{These ``zero-file'' cases primarily result from unauthorized workspace relocation (agents writing to hallucinated absolute paths) or premature termination due to safety filters.
+Detailed case analyses are available in our repository.}, particularly within the high-freedom OpenHands framework.